Package 'epialleleR'

 bed

 Browser Extensible Data (BED) file location string OR object of class GRanges holding genomic coordinates for regions of interest.
-It is used to match sequencing reads to the genomic regions prior to eCDF computation.
+It is used to match sequencing reads to the genomic regions for pattern extraction.
 The style of seqlevels of BED file/object must match the style of seqlevels of the BAM file/object used.
 The BED/GRanges rows are not sorted internally.
+As of now, the strand information is ignored and patterns matching both strands are extracted.

 bed.row